Analysis: As technology shifts, Asian giants wrestle for TV control

 For now there is an air of confidence in South Korea, looking across at a struggling Japanese industry.

-James Jeong, chief financial officer at LG Display, told Reuters: "We're talking to TV manufacturers, including Japanese, for cooperation (in OLED supplies).
+James Jeong, chief financial officer at LG Display (034220.KS), told Reuters: "We're talking to TV manufacturers, including Japanese, for cooperation (in OLED supplies).
 There'll be plenty of opportunities for cooperation and tie-ups in the display industry ... as long as it's not your sworn enemy."

 A senior LG Electronics executive, who also didn't want to be named, noted problems in Japan in product innovation, supply chain management and slow management decision-making, as well as a focus on the domestic market over exports.